The Power of Localization for Efficiently Learning Linear Separators with Noise: Preliminaries

 \section{Preliminaries}

 Recall that $ \ell_{\tau}(w,x,y) = \max\left(0,1 - \frac{y(w\cdot x)} \tau\right) $ and $ \ell_{\tau}(w,T) = \frac{1}{|T|} \sum_{(x,y) \in T} \ell_{\tau}(w,x,y). $ Similarly, the expected hinge loss w.r.t.\ $D$ is defined as $L_{\tau}(w,D) = E_{x \sim D} (\ell_{\tau}(w,x,\sgn(w^* \cdot x)))$.
-Our analysis will also consider the distribution $D_{w,\gamma}$ obtained by conditioning $D$ on membership in the band, i.e.\ the set $\{x: \Vert x \Vert_2 = 1 , |w\cdot x| \le \gamma \}$.
+Our analysis will also consider the distribution $D_{w,\gamma}$ obtained by conditioning $D$ on membership in the band, i.e.\ the set $\{x: |w\cdot x| \le \gamma \}$.

 We present our algorithms in the active learning model.
 Since we will prove that our active algorithm only uses a polynomial number of unlabeled samples, this will imply a guarantee for passive learning setting.
 At a high level, our algorithms are iterative learning algorithms that operate in rounds.
 In each round $k$ we focus on points that fall near the decision boundary of the current hypothesis $w_{k-1}$ and use them in order to obtain a new vector $w_k$ of lower error.
 In the malicious noise case, in round $k$ we first do a soft outlier removal and then minimize hinge loss normalized appropriately by $\tau_k$.

-A formal description appears in Figure~\ref{fig:active-algorithm-uniform-malicious}, and a formal description of the outlier removal procedure appears in Figure~\ref{fig:outlier-removal-uniform}.
-We will present specific choices of the parameters of the algorithms in the following sections.
+When analyzing the malicious noise model, we will refer to the examples generated by the adversary as the {\em noisy examples}, and the other examples as the {\em clean examples}.